PaulHaeberli/EnvMap3d-Raspberry-PI/README.md

 To Install and Run:

-    1. Do
+    1. cd into the project directory;

         sudo make install

-    2. go to the PIXEL appliction menu and click on "Graphics"
+    2. go to the PIXEL application menu and click on "Graphics"

     3. click on "EnvMap3d"

+    I'll try to make the source code for this project available soon.